couchbaselabs/Linq2Couchbase/docs/simple-select.md

  # Controlling output with Select

+> [NOTE]
+> The documetation has been updated to reflect that the product name for N1QL has been changed to SQL++, however, the source itself may still use the name N1QL.

 The select clause produces the result of the query and allows you to shape the format of each element.